 Former Project Host and Journalist

 In the final months of their fellowship, Coro Fellows consult on or complete projects for interested organizations of any sector or industry.
 Fellows work closely with organization supervisors to determine ideal outcomes.
-The 2021 Project Period will take place from March 14 – April 8, 2022 (Period I) and April 11 – May 6, 2022 (Period II), with a suggested donation request associated for the period.
+The 2022 Project Periods will take place from March 14 – April 8, 2022 (Period I) and April 11 – May 6, 2022 (Period II), with a suggested donation request associated for each period.

 To learn more: